 Feeding your family healthy and tasty meals is probably part of your vision.
 The good news is, it doesn’t have to be time consuming when you keep your meals simple.

-I learned a long time ago my family just wants food and in large quantities – they don’t need or want fancy food every night.
+I learned a long time ago my family just wants food at regular intervals – they don’t need or want fancy food every night.
 They would rather eat relaxing simple meals than stressed out fancy meals.